 We offer convenient appointments without waiting and a relaxed, clean and pleasant environment within a local and easily accessible Ramsay hospital.
 We have extensive safety measures in place to prevent infection and to keep you safe whilst you visit our hospitals.

-Gastrointestinal (GI) endoscopy is a procedure to look at the oesophagus and stomach.
+An upper gastrointestinal (GI) endoscopy is a procedure to look at the inside of the oesophagus (gullet), stomach and duodenum using a flexible telescope.

 A General Practitioner (GP) can be a key resource in helping manage anxiety.
 While they may not provide specialised mental health therapy (like a psychologist or psychiatrist), they can offer several forms of support and guidance which we will delve into.